-- Process is the biggest piece of the puzzle, and that’s where business model comes in.
+- Process is the biggest piece of the puzzle, and that’s where the business model comes in.

 - Feature Requirements is all about what ClickUp features you’re relying on.
-Layla does not go into detail with this very much here, but know that it’s a variable when deciding on your hierarchy.
+Layla does not go into detail with this very much here but you should know that it’s a variable when deciding on your hierarchy.